SmartDeveloperHub/sdh-it-harvester-docker/README.md

            sdh/it-harvester
 ```

-In the example above, the external data file should be located in the `files/local-data.json` directory of the current working directory, and is made available in the container at `/opt/it-harvester/data/local-data.json`, which is exactly the path that the Frontend will use at runtime.
+In the example above, the external data file should be located in the `files/local-data.json` directory of the current working directory, and is made available in the container at `/opt/it-harvester/data/local-data.json`, which is exactly the path that the *IT Harvester Frontend* will use at runtime.

 ### Creating local data files

-Local data files include data for each one of the entities returned by the Jira Collector REST API, that is: *contributors*, *commits*, *projects*, *components*, *versions*, and *issues*.
+Local data files include data for each one of the entities returned by the *REST API* of the __IT Collector__, that is: *contributors*, *commits*, *projects*, *components*, *versions*, and *issues*.
 Contributors, commits, and projects are stored in *arrays*, whereas components, versions, and issues are stored in *arrays indexed* by __project identifier__.
 In particular, local data files must conform to the following *JSON Schema* ([see here](https://tools.ietf.org/html/draft-zyp-json-schema-04)):

 ```json
 {